Mount Gongga: Mountaineering history

 The first western explorers in this region heard reports of an extremely high mountain and sought it out.
-An early remote measurement of the mountain, then called Bokunka, was first performed by the expedition of Graf Béla Széchenyi between 1877 and 1880.
+An early remote measurement of the mountain, then called Bokunka, was first performed by the Inner Asian expedition of the Hungarian count Béla Széchenyi between 1877 and 1880.
 That survey put the altitude of the peak at 7600 m.

-Forty-five years later, the mountain, this time called Gang ka, was sketched by missionary J. H. Edgar from a distance.
+Forty-five years later, the mountain, this time called Gang ka, was sketched by China Inland Mission missionary James Huston Edgar from a distance.

 In 1929 the explorer Joseph Rock, in an attempt to measure the mountain's altitude, miscalculated its height as 30250 ft and cabled the National Geographic Society to announce Minya Konka as the highest mountain in the world.
 This measurement was immediately viewed with suspicion, and the Society's decision to check Rock's calculations before publication was well-founded.
 Following discussions with the Society, Rock reduced his claim to 7803 m in his formal publication.

 In 1930 Swiss geographer Eduard Imhof led an expedition that measured the altitude of the mountain to be 7590 m.
 A richly illustrated large-format book about the expedition was eventually published by Imhof, Die Großen Kalten Berge von Szetchuan (Orell Fussli Verlag, Zurich, 1974).
 The book includes many color paintings by Imhof, including images of the Tibetan monastery at the foot of the sacred mountain.
 The monastery was almost completely destroyed during the Cultural Revolution, around 1972–74.